Flutter Push Notifications

 method:

-TalkJS sends push notifications on Android via Firebase, and on iOS using Apple Push Notification service (APNs).
+By default TalkJS sends push notifications on Android via Firebase, and on iOS using Apple Push Notification service (APNs).
+However, we also support sending push notification on iOS via Firebase.

-By setting that entry, you ensure that you can use Firebase on iOS for other services.
+that you can use Firebase on iOS for push notifications as well as Analytics among other Firebase services.

 To register push notification handlers, make a call to